 This initiative is possible with the urgent attention and kind contribution of the SKOLL Foundation.

-This initiative is piloted, incubated, and promoted by Swasti and Catalyst Management Services as part of the #COVIDActionCollab supported by the United States Agency for International Development (USAID) and the Skoll Foundation.
+This initiative is piloted, incubated, and promoted by Swasti and Catalyst Management Services as part of the #COVIDActionCollab supported by Skoll Foundation.